16 Indoor Team Building Activities

 It’s important to think about the purpose of the indoor team building ideas before choosing one of them.

-On top of that, there are three things we should consider before choosing indoor team activities.
+On top of that, there are three things we should consider before choosing team building games and indoor activities.

 1. Consider the Duration of the Activity